Elementary School Counselor

 - Interfaces with Lower School Head, Assistant Head of Elementary, SST team, LRC team, Students, Faculty and Staff, TASIS Community

 - Experience with English as an Additional Language (EAL) populations

 - Experience in multi-cultural, international environments

-To serve as a student advocate and provide a comprehensive counseling program for children in Early Education (grades Pre-K, K and 1) and the Elementary School (grades 2–5)
+To serve as a student advocate and provide a comprehensive counseling program for children in Early Education (Grades Pre-K, Kindergarten, and 1) and the Elementary School (Grades 2-5)

 The Elementary School Counselor collaborates with administrators, teachers, staff, and parents in order to enhance their effectiveness in helping students achieve their highest academic potential by removing or reducing social and psychological barriers to learning.

-- Develop and implement a high-quality, school-based guidance curriculum and program to support educational goals and objectives.
+- Develop and implement a high-quality, school-based guidance curriculum and program to support the school’s educational goals and objectives.